-14 See 'The Georgia-Russia Crisis and the Responsibility to Protect: Background Note', Global Centre for the Responsibility to Protect, New York, 19 August 2008, quoting a BBC interview with Foreign Minister Sergei Lavrov, available at http://globalr2p.org/media/pdf/GeorgiaRussia.pdf political transition but not threatening any coercive measures, was not enough to prevent Russia vetoing the resolution: the realpolitik of its close and long-standing economic and strategic relationship with Damascus and the Assad regime prevailed, and has continued to prevail since in subsequent Council debates.
-But senior officials have shown serious interest in the "Responsibility While Protecting" concept as a way of re-establishing broader Security Council consensus, and it is not to be assumed that its intransigence will be as complete in other contexts in the future, especially if the tensions over Ukraine which are currently poisoning relationships with the US and EU countries can be resolved.
+Russia has been particularly supportive of the role of regional organizations in the prevention and settlement of conflicts, and was clearly influenced, as were others, by the strong support of the Arab League for intervention in Libya.
+Nevertheless, strong support by the Arab League-and 13 members of the Security Council-for the proposed resolution on Syria put to the Council in February 2012, condemning the violence and backing an action plan for political transition but not threatening any coercive measures, was not enough to prevent Russia vetoing the resolution: the realpolitik of its close and long-standing economic and strategic relationship with Damascus and the Assad regime prevailed, and has continued to prevail since in subsequent Council debates.
+But senior officials have shown serious interest in the 'Responsibility while Protecting' concept as a way of re-establishing broader Security Council consensus, and it is not to be assumed that its intransigence will be as complete in other contexts in the future, especially if the tensions over Ukraine which are currently poisoning relationships with the United States and EU countries can be resolved.